-Microphones That Connect Directly to iPads & iPhones
+Microphones for iPads & iPhones

 Wireless Microphones for iPads and iPhones

-To get started, you need to turn on the microphone and the receiver and make sure that they are paired over Bluetooth.
+To get started, you need to turn on the microphone and the receiver and make sure that they are paired with each other over Bluetooth.
 The microphone should then be attached, or placed near, to the sound source you want to record.
 The receiver gets plugged into the headphone jack of the iOS device with the aid of a 3.5mm four-pin audio splitter.